 Dr. Wattson makes Professional-Quality energy monitoring and measurement available to the Maker, catering to both the novice and advanced user!
 The unit comes pre-calibrated, enabling measurements from 1mA up to 4A, to enable you to start taking quality measurements on the get-go with just a couple of simple commands.

-Now (as of July 1st, 2019!) introducing a 15A conversion capability - change the burden resistors on the board to 20 ohms each and apply the new calibration settings we provide using the library to increase your measurement range to 15A! (with reduced sensitivity at the lowest readings) Or alternately, if you would rather not deal with the nitty gritty of the conversion, we can do the conversion for you for a nominal fee!
+If you want to measure higher current, do not fear!
+It also has a 15A conversion capability - change the burden resistors on the board to 20 ohms each and apply the new calibration settings we provide using the library to increase your measurement range to 15A! (with reduced sensitivity at the lowest readings) Or alternately, if you would rather not deal with the nitty gritty of the conversion, we can do the conversion for you for a nominal fee!

 If you are a more advanced user, you have a wide range of functionality available from the rich library, as well as the ability to tweak the hardware to suit your needs and recalibrate using the library.

 Whether you want to measure small standby power consumption or larger loads, Dr. Wattson has you covered.
 Boasting a 4000:1 Dynamic Range, and capable of 0.1% accuracy, the MCP39F521 is a versatile chip, allowing you great flexibility with measurements.
 Dr. Wattson takes that flexibility and makes it easy to use!
 Dr. Wattson comes calibrated to measure currents from 1mA up to 4A.
-[Now introducing a 15A conversion capability - change the burden resistors on the board to 20 ohms each and apply the new calibration settings we provide using the library to increase your measurement range to 15A! (with reduced sensitivity at the lowest readings) Or alternately, if you would rather not deal with the nitty gritty of the conversion, we can do the conversion for you for a nominal fee!]
+[Now with a 15A conversion capability - change the burden resistors on the board to 20 ohms each and apply the new calibration settings we provide using the library to increase your measurement range to 15A! (with reduced sensitivity at the lowest readings) Or alternately, if you would rather not deal with the nitty gritty of the conversion, we can do the conversion for you for a nominal fee!]

 A comprehensive, yet easy-to-use Arduino library means you can integrate this into your application and jump right away into making measurements and other functionality.